GDC website screenshot

 Responsibilities & Resolutions

-As the lead Designer and Developer on a multidisciplinary team, I was responsible for the full redesign and redevelopment of the Georgia Department of Corrections (GDC) website.
-The goal was to modernize the digital experience, improve usability, increase public engagement, and ensure compliance with state and federal web standards.
+As the Lead Designer and Front-End Developer on a multidisciplinary team, I owned the end-to-end redesign and redevelopment of the Georgia Department of Corrections (GDC) public website.
+The initiative focused on modernizing the digital experience, improving usability and accessibility, increasing public engagement, and ensuring compliance with state and federal web standards.

-The legacy site—built on Drupal 7—was outdated, non-compliant, and difficult to navigate.
-I led the effort to migrate the platform to Drupal 8, designing and developing a scalable, accessible, and search-optimized site that aligned with the department’s mission and operational needs.
+The legacy platform, built on Drupal 7, was outdated, difficult to navigate, and non-compliant with accessibility requirements.
+I led the migration to Drupal 8, delivering a scalable, accessible, and search-optimized platform aligned with the department’s mission, regulatory requirements, and operational needs.

 Key Reponsibilities:

-• Content Strategy & Architecture: Collaborated with agency stakeholders to gather content, audit the existing site, and map out a new information architecture based on real user behavior and analytics from the previous platform.
+• Content Strategy & Information Architecture: Collaborated with agency stakeholders to audit existing content, gather requirements, and define a new information architecture informed by user behavior data and analytics from the legacy platform.

-• Development & Migration: Designed and coded responsive, 508-compliant page templates in Drupal 8, ensuring mobile optimization, cross-browser compatibility, and fast load times.
+• Development and Platform Migration: Designed and developed responsive, Section 508–compliant page templates within Drupal 8, ensuring mobile optimization, cross-browser compatibility, and improved performance.

-• Stakeholder Engagement: Maintained consistent communication with internal teams and department leadership to gather feedback, report progress, and align design solutions with user needs and policy requirements.
+• Stakeholder Collaboration and Governance: Maintained consistent communication with internal teams and department leadership to align design decisions with policy requirements, gather feedback, and report progress throughout the project lifecycle.

-• Lack of SEO optimization and metadata structure.
+• Lack of SEO optimization and structured metadata.

-• Fragmented navigation and deep content buried in the site.
+• Fragmented navigation with critical content buried multiple levels deep.

 • Outdated visual design and inconsistent branding.

-• No structured method for showcasing service-based or informational content.
+• Absence of a structured framework for presenting service-based and informational content.

 Solutions Implemented:

-• Introduced SEO best practices including semantic markup, structured metadata, and keyword strategy.
+• Implemented SEO best practices, including semantic markup, structured metadata, and keyword strategy.

-• Redesigned and developed a simplified, ADA-compliant menu and navigation system.
+• Redesigned and developed a simplified, ADA-compliant navigation system.

-• Improved content hierarchy and page layouts for better readability and engagement.
+• Reorganized content hierarchy and page layouts to improve readability and engagement.

-• Designed a modern visual identity for the web platform aligned with state branding standards.
+• Established a modern, consistent visual system aligned with state branding standards.

-• Enhanced user flow and information findability across all user groups.
+• Improved user flow and information discoverability across all audience groups.

-The project resulted in a dramatically improved online presence for the Georgia Department of Corrections, delivering a clean, accessible, and functional website that supports both public information needs and internal efficiency.
+The project resulted in a significantly improved digital presence for the Georgia Department of Corrections, delivering a clean, accessible, and high-performing website.
+The redesigned platform supports public information access, meets regulatory compliance standards, and improves efficiency for both users and internal stakeholders.

 Image of GDC website on a laptop mockup